JamesWP/nomic/active_rules.md

 The prescribed voting period for a proposal shall be one week, beginning at the time the Speaker distributes the proposal to all players.
 If at any point a proposal has received votes in favour of it from a majority of all players, the voting period ends immediately, and the proposal succeeds.

+##308 Mutable - Scoring

+*Previous numbers: 211, 305*

+Voters who voted against proposals which are adopted receive 10 points apiece.
+Voters who voted for proposals which do not get adopted receive 10 points apiece.
+Players whose proposals are adopted shall receive a random number of points in the range 1-10 inclusive.
+Players whose proposals are not adopted shall lose 10 points.
+Voters who voted in favour of a proposal which is adopted gain 5 points apiece